spacenectar/builda/readme.md

 [![Storybook intro video on YouTube](https://i.imgur.com/FDvR6zl.jpg)](https://www.youtube.com/watch?v=p-LFh5Y89eM)

-By default, buildcom outputs storybook files in the [CSF](https://storybook.js.org/docs/formats/component-story-format/) format but if you would prefer to use the [MDX](https://github.com/storybookjs/storybook/blob/next/addons/docs/docs/mdx.md) syntax instead, you can do this by either selecting it in the buildcom form or adding the `--stories` flag to the command line and giving it a value of `mdx`.
+By default, buildcom outputs storybook files in the [CSF](https://storybook.js.org/docs/formats/component-story-format/) format but if you would prefer to use the [MDX](https://github.com/storybookjs/storybook/blob/next/addons/docs/docs/mdx.md) syntax instead, you can do this by either selecting it in the buildcom form or adding the `--mdx` flag to the command

 ## Example